kangjoa/national_parks_api/client/README.md

 ## Tests description

-The test suite in `resolvers.test.js` covers critical functionality of the GraphQL resolvers:
+The test suite in `App.test.jsx` covers critical functionality in these areas:

+- **Local storage**: Ensures favorites persist while using the app
+- **Routes (home and favorites)**: Verifies navigation works correctly

+These tests are essential for refactoring as they verify that critical behaviors remain intact when code is restructured.